All postsYouth Development

 The clubs that get this right will win

 Not win as in trophies, though that tends to follow.
 Win as in families choose you over the club across town.
 Parents refer friends.
 Retention goes up.
 Revenue stabilizes.
 Coaches feel supported.
-Kids actually want to come to practice because they can see themselves getting better.
+Kids actually want to come to practice because they always know the next thing to work on.

 This conversation is happening right now on national platforms, in coaching circles, and on sidelines across the country.
 The clubs that move from talking about development to actually measuring it will be the ones families trust.